Questions and answers on RTS,S/ASO1 malaria vaccine

-A WHO policy recommendation is the global equivalent of a national public health authority's decision about use of vaccines.
-Many countries appreciate guidance from the WHO policy recommendation process on which vaccines they should seek to introduce in their national immunization programmes.
+A WHO policy recommendation is the global equivalent of a national public health authority's (e.g. Ministry of Health’s) decision on the use of vaccines.
+Many countries appreciate guidance from the WHO policy recommendation process on which vaccines they should consider for introduction in their national immunization programmes.
 Similarly, donor agencies, such as the GAVI Alliance, require a WHO recommendation for use before funding procurement of vaccines for developing countries.
-Before a WHO recommendation is made, the vaccine's safety, immunogenicity and efficacy are reviewed by WHO technical expert groups and the risk/benefit to vaccinees in potential target countries is assessed.
-The role of new vaccines in the context of existing preventive and treatment measures plays a part in this assessment, as does cost-effectiveness.

-WHO prequalification ensures that a specific vaccine from a specific manufacturer meets international standards of quality, safety and efficacy and is appropriate for the target population.
+WHO prequalification is a separate process and ensures that a specific vaccine from a specific manufacturer meets international standards of quality, safety and efficacy and is appropriate for the target population.
 Only WHO prequalified vaccines can be supplied to countries through UN agencies.

 Malaria control measures

-There are many effective interventions now available that can be used to reduce the burden of malaria in Africa.
-These include: prevention through mosquito vector control and use of longlasting insecticidal bed-nets and, in some settings, indoor residual spraying with insecticides; seasonal malaria chemoprevention in some settings; intermittent preventive treatment for infants and during pregnancy; prompt diagnostic testing; and treatment of confirmed cases with effective anti-malarial medicines.
-These measures have dramatically lowered malaria disease burden in many African settings.
-The malaria disease burden can be lowered further by continuing to scale up WHO recommended control measures.
-Available malaria control measures represent some of the most cost-effective measures for public health.
+There are many effective interventions available that can be used to reduce the burden of malaria in Africa.
+These include: prevention through mosquito vector control using long-lasting insecticidal bed-nets and, in some settings, indoor residual spraying with insecticides; seasonal malaria chemoprevention in specific settings; intermittent preventive treatment for infants and during pregnancy; prompt diagnostic testing; and treatment of confirmed cases with effective anti-malarial medicines.
+These measures have dramatically lowered malaria disease burden in many African settings over the years.
+The malaria disease burden can be lowered further by continuing to scale up existing WHO-recommended control measures.
+Available malaria control interventions represent some of the most cost-effective measures for public health.

-The need for high quality, safe and effective drugs to treat malaria will continue regardless of any deployment of a first-generation malaria vaccine such as RTS,S/AS01.
+The need for high quality, safe and effective drugs to treat malaria will continue regardless of any deployment of a first-generation malaria vaccine.